Blyth and Tyne Railway: Incorporation of the Blyth and Tyne Railway

 There were now several separate private railways, and there was a movement to make them into a single, incorporated company.
 The spur was passenger duty imposed on private railways, and also concern about promotion of a possible competing railway.
 They connected two parts of the group together by cutting through Prospect Hill in the year 1851 to enable the adoption of locomotive power; the new cut formed considerably gentler gradients.
 With other improvements the expenditure was about £130,000.
 The act of Parliament incorporating the Blyth and Tyne Railway, the Blyth and Tyne Railway Act 1852 (15 & 16 Vict. c. cxxii), received royal assent on 30 June 1852, capital £150,000.
 The line controlled by the new company totalled 13 miles, consisting of the main line from Blyth to the Hayhole on the Tyne (12 miles), a short branch to the York.
 Newcastle and Berwick Railway at Percy Main, the connection with the former Newcastle and North Shields Railway, and several short branches to shipping places on the Tyne.
 The new company came into existence on 1 January 1853.

-A rival company, the Tynemouth Docks & Morpeth & Shields Direct Railway, proposed a dock at the Low Lights, North Shields, and a railway from Morpeth running directly to North Shields, with branches to Ashington and Seaton Sluice.
+A rival company, the Tynemouth Docks and Morpeth and Shields Direct Railway, proposed a dock at the Low Lights, North Shields, and a railway from Morpeth running directly to North Shields, with branches to Ashington and Seaton Sluice.
 The Blyth and Tyne Railway produced plans for lines occupying part of the same ground to spoil the competing line, and both proposals went to Parliament.

 The promoters of the Tynemouth Docks Direct Railway hoped to take advantage of avoiding the cost of wayleaves with which the Blyth and Tyne was burdened, and the B&TR found itself uniting with the landowners who imposed these charges against the newcomer.
 Its reward was a concession by the landowners, reducing their terms by a third.
 The Tynemouth Dock Bill was thrown out in Parliament, and the Blyth and Tyne Railway succeeded in getting the powers it had applied for, by the Blyth and Tyne Railway Branches Act 1853 (16 & 17 Vict. c. clxxii) of 4 August 1853.
 There was to be a branch from Newsham to Morpeth and another from New Hartley to the Dairy House near Seaton Delaval, a line ultimately planned to reach Tynemouth.
 The B&TR intended to buy some existing private lines and continue one of them to Morpeth.
-The B&TR was committed to the completion of a line to Tynemouth and in 1854 obtained the Blyth and Tyne Railway Consolidation and Extensions Act 1854 (17 & 18 Vict. c. lxxix) to make this extension, as well as a building a branch from Bedlington to Longhirst.
+The B&TR was committed to the completion of a line to Tynemouth and obtained the Blyth and Tyne Railway Consolidation and Extensions Act 1854 (17 & 18 Vict. c. lxxix) to make this extension, as well as a building a branch from Bedlington to Longhirst.